Farm fuel tax exemptions fail to pass

 Senate Bill 5728, introduced by Sen. Perry Dozier, R-Kennewick, and co-sponsored by Sen. Mark Schoesler, R-Ritzville, didn’t make it out of the Senate Environment, Energy and Technology Committee.

-And House Bill 1780, introducted by Republican Reps.
+House Bill 1780, introduced by Republican Reps.
 Joe Schmick of Colfax and Mary Dye of Pomeroy met a similar fate in the House.